thyagomota/aws-labs/lab-008/README.md

 Contributor(s): [João Marcelo](https://github.com/jmhal)

 ## Goal
 This is lab is similar to [lab-007](../lab-007) with a caveat: the auto scaling group is configured to create the EC2 instances in the private subnet.
-Also, two security groups control traffic in and out of the application load balancer and the EC2 instances in the private subnets.
-To enable the EC2 instances in the private subnet to respond to requests coming from the internet, NAT gateways were configured on the public subnets of the VPC.
+Also, two security groups control traffic in and out of the application load balancer and the EC2 instances (in the private subnets).
+To enable the EC2 instances to respond to requests coming from the internet, NAT gateways were configured on the public subnets of the VPC.

 ## Architecture Diagram